wsonetunnel/tunnel-server-observability/README.md

 * Configure syslog (Linux VM IP or URL/hostname) on UEM Console and save the configuration.
     * This will send access log to server.
 Assumption is the syslog server runs on port 514.
     * For application (tunnel server) logs, configure kvp settings as well.Starting Tunnel Server version 23.12, use below KVP to redirect tunnel application and reporter logs to syslog.
+    * udp port 514 is supported.

 ![Tunnel KVP](./docs/tunnelkvp.png)

 * Tunnel Server container already exposes port 161 for snmp stats.
-In UAG, enable snmp following guide [here](https://docs.vmware.com/en/Unified-Access-Gateway/2303/uag-deploy-config/GUID-F71E6283-E24B-49F5-8AC6-D28915CD41AD.html)
+In UAG, enable snmp following guide [here](https://docs.vmware.com/en/Unified-Access-Gateway/2303/uag-deploy-config/GUID-F71E6283-E24B-49F5-8AC6-D28915CD41AD.html).
+    * Only snmp v2 is supported.

 Tests
 -----